 Marcus A. Hong

-Alma College, BA; Princeton Theological Seminary, MACE, MDiv, PhD (anticipated 2022)
+Alma College, BA; Princeton Theological Seminary, MACE and MDiv 2011; PhD 2024

-He has written liturgy for the PC(USA) and the broader liturgical community, in particular for the Connections Worship Companion series (WJK Press, 2021–present).
-He has also developed courses and curricula for church use, including writing foundational essays for the PC(USA)’s Follow Me curriculum (2021–2023), and has published UWorship, a UKirk Worship Resource (Presbyterian Publishing Corporation, 2015), which was written with a team of campus ministers.
+His contributions to the broader church include writing liturgies for the Connections Worship Companion series (WJK Press, 2021–2024) and developing courses and curricula, including writing foundational essays for the PCUSA’s Follow Me curriculum (2021–2023), and creating UWorship, a UKirk Worship Resource (Presbyterian Publishing Corporation, 2015), which was written with a team of campus ministers.
 His editorial and research contributions can be seen in such publications as How Youth Ministry Can Change Theological Education—If We Let It (Eerdmans, 2016) and With Piety and Learning (Lit Verlag, 2011).
-His current research interests include intercultural worship and ministry, the Psalms, spiritual formation, and the ways in which poetic and musical forms shape communities of radical welcome and hospitality.
+He recently published a chapter on “Learning through our Community” in Enlighten: Formational Learning in Theological Field Education (Rowman and Littlefield, 2020).
+His current research interests include intercultural worship, intergenerational arts-based ministry, the Psalms and spiritual formation, and the ways in which poetic and musical forms shape communities of empathy, radical welcome and hospitality.

 Marcus A. Hong